microsoft/coyote/docs/_learn/tutorials/hello-world-actors.md

 is "English"  or not, and if it is, in production it will throw an exception, or during testing it will report an error together with a reproducible trace.

-Definitely, this Assertion will fire sometimes because calling `this.RandomInteger(Translations.LanguagesCount)` in the `Server` must produce a random integer in the interval [0, `Translations.LanguagesCount`).
+Definitely, this `Assert` will fire sometimes because calling `this.RandomInteger(Translations.LanguagesCount)` in the `Server` must produce a random integer in the interval [0, `Translations.LanguagesCount`).
 A value of `0` for the index will cause English to be selected as the language.
 Despite having this assertion here on purpose, imagine if in a real